 Dr F Salim (Uro-intervention)

+Dr J Smith (Uro-Intervention)

 On-Call Commitments

 The trainee will form part of the general radiology on-call rota for ST4 and ST5.
 During ST6, the trainee will be expected to undertake on-call vascular radiology.
 The trainee will always be on call with a Consultant Vascular Radiologist.